Constantin Gane: Far-right engagement an ambassadorship

-In 1940–1941, the Iron Guard took over government and established the "National Legionary State".
-Promoted in that interval, Gane returned to radio journalism, producing propaganda for the Guard's social service, Ajutorul Legionar.
-He served as ambassador to the Kingdom of Greece; according to Rădulescu, he might have been chosen for that office due to his Greek lineage.
-Nonetheless, while in Athens, Gane advocated on behalf of the minority Aromanians.
-Returning to Romania, he was briefly involved in the cultural life of Transnistria Governorate—carved out Soviet Ukraine by Romania in the wake of Operation Barbarossa.
-In February 1942, as a speaker of Russian, he was ordered to assist Ion Radu Mircea with collecting and translating historical documents stored in Odessa, but failed to show up for this assignment.
+According to Rădulescu, Gane might have been chosen for the diplomatic mission due to his Greek lineage; nonetheless, while in Athens, he advocated on behalf of the minority Aromanians.
+He remained in the area throughout the Greco-Italian War and during the German invasion of Greece, being finally recalled on June 15, 1941.
+Returning to Romania, he was briefly involved in the cultural life of the Transnistria Governorate—carved out from Soviet Ukraine by Romania in the wake of Operation Barbarossa.
+In February 1942, as a speaker of Russian, he was ordered to assist Ion Radu Mircea with collecting and translating historical documents stored in Odesa, but failed to show up for this assignment.
 Staying in Romania for the rest of World War II, Gane focused his biographical research on the Mavrodin boyars of Teleorman County, with a topical volume published in 1942.
-He also put out a 1943 sequel to Trecute vieți, titled Amărâte și vesele vieți de jupânese și cucoane ("Bittersweet Lives of Dames and Boyaresses").
-A historical novel, Rădăcini ("Roots"), was published in 1947, and remains his final work.